 3. Must watch the Information Session Video.

-4. Must complete an application form.
+4. Must complete an application form using your Legal Name only!

 5. Must answer correctly all quiz questions about the Information session.